ITBE-Lab/MA/README.md

                                                    for FMD-index selection.

     -o, --SAM_File_name <file_name> [ma_out.sam]
-                                                   Name of the SAM file alignments shall be written to.
+                                                   Name of the SAM file that is used for the output of alignments.

-    -t, --Number_of_Threads <int> [32]             Number of threads used in the context of alignments.
+    -t, --Number_of_Threads <int> [4]              Number of threads used in the context of alignments.
 This options is only available, if 'use all processor cores' is off.

     -h, --Help <bool> [true]                       Print the complete help text.

 Paired Reads options:
-    --Use_Paired_Reads <bool> [false]              If your reads occur as paired reads, activate this flag.
+    --Use_Paired_Reads <bool> [false]              For paired reads set this flag to true.

     -d, --Mean_Distance_of_Paired_Reads <double> [400]
-                                                   Two reads can be paired if they are within mean +- (standard deviation)*3 distance from one another on the expected strands (depends on Use Mate Pair on/off) Used in the context of the computation of
+                                                   Two reads can be paired, if they are within mean +- (standard deviation)*3 distance from one another on the expected strands (depends on Use Mate Pair on/off) Used in the context of the computation of